-In this post, we look at how the amount of compensation available varies by both the distance of flight and length of delay.
+In this post, we look at how the amount of delayed flight compensation available varies by both the distance of flight and length of delay.
 We also give advice on how to claim and how to avoid the tactics airlines use to either minimise the payout or avoid in entirely.

 How Much Compensation

 Let’s start with how much compensation you can claim.

 For compensation to be applicable, your flight has to be delayed for at least three hours.
 Shorter delays might see the airline have a responsibility to provide refreshments and food – often in the form of vouchers to be used at the airport – but they won’t be paying compensation.
 This will apply however great the inconvenience caused by the delay, the airline simply is not required to pay compensation for flights delayed by under three hours.